calendarium-romanum/czech_old_catholic_calendar/README.md

-# CzechOldCatholicCalendar
+# czech_old_catholic_calendar

-This repository contains code of a Ruby gem implementing liturgical calendar of the [Czech Old Catholic Church][starokatolici].
+This repository contains a Ruby gem computing liturgical calendar of the [Czech Old Catholic Church (Starokatolická církev v ČR)][starokatolici].

 Since the calendar system is very similar to the post-Vatican II Roman Catholic one, functionality of the [calendarium-romanum][caro] gem is reused as much as possible.
-One of the main purposes of this project is to try out how un/suitable [calendarium-romanum][caro] is for such projects.
+(In fact, one of the main purposes of this project is to try out how un/suitable [calendarium-romanum][caro] is for such projects.)

 ## Installation